asoliev/.NET-Mentoring-Program-Basics-2022-Q3--KZ-UZ-KY/15_HttpFundamentals/README.md

 Client: Implement URL access http://localhost:8888/MyNameByCookies/ get a response, get the value "MyName" from cookies and output it to the console.

 Listener: Implement the "MyNameByCookies" method, in the response add cookies "MyName" in which pass your name.

+## NB!
+Scoreboard:
+- 1-3 stars – Task 1-2 were completed.
+- 4 stars – Tasks 1-3 were completed.
+- 5 stars – Tasks 1-4 were completed.